In the 11th round of the Duke University Regional Spelling Bee, Hanna Closs was the only speller left standing.

 Nearly 60 spellers competed Saturday morning at Riverside High School in Durham.
 The spellers, ages 8 to 14, had to win their school bees in order to participate in the regional bee.
 The spellers represented public, private, charter and home schools in Durham and Orange counties.

-The ninth annual Duke University Regional Spelling Bee, sponsored by the Duke Office of Durham and Regional Affairs, lasted three and a half hours and 11 total rounds.
+The ninth annual Duke University Regional Spelling Bee, sponsored by the Duke Office of Durham and Community Affairs, lasted three and a half hours and 11 total rounds.
 Students had to spell words such as “chrysanthemum,” “carotid” and “maelstrom.”

 Onstage, when asked how it feels to be named regional champion, Closs said, “I don’t know if there’s a good enough word to describe it.”

-Closs and her family will receive an all-expenses-paid trip from the Duke Office of Durham and Regional Affairs to the 2018 Scripps National Spelling Bee.
+Closs and her family will receive an all-expenses-paid trip from the Duke Office of Durham and Community Affairs to the 2018 Scripps National Spelling Bee.
 This trip feels all too familiar to the Closses – Hanna’s older sister, Bettie Closs, is a three-time Duke University Regional Spelling Bee champion (2014, 2015, 2016), so spelling skills run in the family.